roboconf/roboconf.github.io/en/user-guide/user-guide.md

 	We use HTML syntax in this page because we need CSS classes for floating.
 	Markdown does not support it.
  -->

+> This is the user guide for Roboconf 0.4.

 <div class="floated">
 	<h2>Getting Started</h2>